-Under the supervision of and with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, we conducted an evaluation of our internal control over financial reporting as of December 31, 2016, based on the framework set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework (2013 framework).
-Based on that evaluation as of February 22, 2017, our management concluded that, as of December 31, 2016, internal control over financial reporting was effective based on criteria established in Internal Control-Integrated Framework issued by the COSO.
+Under the supervision of and with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, we have conducted an evaluation of our internal control over financial reporting as of December 31, 2016, based on the framework set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework (2013).
+Based on that evaluation, our management concluded that, as of December 31, 2016, internal control over financial reporting is effective based on criteria established in Internal Control-Integrated Framework issued by the COSO.